Scaling Enhancement in Distributed Quantum Sensing via Bidirectional Causal Routing: Results

-For practical demonstration, we design an experimental scheme as illustrated in Fig. \ref{fig:2}.
-In our experiments, the sensing parameter $\theta_{j}$ is defined as a momentum kick encoded in the $j$-th sensing node, which can be implemented by introducing a tiny angular tilt to the light beam in an optical system.
-Consequently, we choose the probe state to be the transverse mode of the light beam, which is initially prepared in a Gaussian profile and denoted as
+To implement bidirectional causal routing experimentally, we use the transverse spatial mode of a Gaussian beam as the probe and its polarization as the route-control ancilla, as illustrated in Fig.~\ref{fig:2}.
+At the $j$-th sensing node, the local parameter $\theta_j$ is encoded as a transverse momentum kick, implemented by a small angular deflection of the optical beam.
+In practice, the probe state is initially prepared in a Gaussian profile and denoted as

-where $\psi_{i}(x)$ is the wave function of initial probe state and $w_{0}=2\Delta X_{i}=1/\Delta P_{i}$ is the radius of beam waist.
-Meanwhile, we choose the ancilla to the polarization state of the light beam, which is initialized as a $\ang{45}$ linear polarized state $|\phi_{\mathrm{SW}}\rangle=|i\rangle=(|H\rangle+|V\rangle)/\sqrt{2}$.
-Notably, although we employ a pure state as the switch ancilla, our theory does not require the ancilla to be in a pure state.
-This choice is motivated by practical considerations: first, the polarization of coherent light is typically fixed; second, a pure-state ancilla enables the utilization of the weak value amplification (WVA) technique, which can further suppress classical noise and improve the sensitivity in estimating the unknown parameter.
+where $\psi_{i}(x)$ is the wave function of initial probe state and $w_{0}=2\Delta X_{i}=1/\Delta P_{i}$ is the beam-waist radius.
+Meanwhile, the polarization of the light beam is initialized as a $\ang{45}$ linearly polarized state $|\phi_{\mathrm{con}}\rangle=|i\rangle=(|H\rangle+|V\rangle)/\sqrt{2}$ to control the causal-route direction.
+Notably, although coherence between the two routes is not required to retain the enhanced scaling, coherent polarization control enables the weak-value readout adopted in our experiment.
+Thus, route coherence is used here as a practical resource for signal extraction rather than as the origin of the scaling enhancement in our theoretical framework.